 Take Introduction to Honors (HP 101)

-Introduction to Honors is a one-credit course that is offered every fall and spring semester.
+Introduction to Honors (HP 101) is a one-credit course.
 The course will prepare students to conduct an independent research project and help build community among the Honors Program students.

-Choose to take Honors Seminar OR conduct an Honors Capstone Research Project
+Complete an Honors Capstone Research Project (HP 201)